-Marijuana users have a six times higher risk of schizophrenia32 and are significantly more likely to develop other psychotic illnesses.
+Marijuana users have a six times higher risk of schizophrenia and are significantly more likely to develop other psychotic illnesses.
 In particular, females who smoke marijuana show a great vulnerability to heightened risk of anxiety attacks and depression.
-According to a study published in the British Medical Journal, daily use among adolescent girls is associated with a fivefold increase in the risk of depression and anxiety.33
+According to a study published in the British Medical Journal, daily use among

 Using marijuana regularly before age 18 results in an average IQ of six to eight fewer points at age 38 compared to those who did not use marijuana before age 18.
 "Marijuana does a bad thing to the brain, and to judgment, and to memory, and to working memory.
-People who are using marijuana, kids especially, don't think well."
+People who are using marijuana, kids especially, don't think well." adolescent girls is associated with a fivefold increase in the risk of depression and anxiety. $^{\rm 33}$